The Hot Pink Paper Campaign

 See our 2022-2026 Policy Asks

-As part of our Hot Pink Paper Campaign, Women Transforming Cities developed eight policy asks for Mayor and Council candidates in the 2022 Vancouver election.
+As part of our Hot Pink Paper Campaign, Women Transforming Cities developed eight policy asks for mayor and council candidates in the 2022 Vancouver election.

 2. IWG2S+ People’s Healing Lodge